Houdini 22.0 Nodes Geometry nodes

 Resolution Scale

 When using either Relative Scale or Absolute Scale, the resolution scale lets you increase/decrease the mesh resolution like increasing/decreasing the size of an image uniformly.
-This is also similar to global subdivison surface refinement of a quad mesh.
+This is also similar to global subdivision surface refinement of a quad mesh.

 Resolution Source

-Triangle Area: allows a custom triangle area to be specified.
+Triangle Area: Allows a custom triangle area to be specified.
 Specifying Triangle Area gives better resolution stability when changing parameters like the Decimation level affecting the triangle sizes as the input mesh gets modified.

 Triangle Area